Lynn0925/Lynn0925.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lingyu Qiu
+I am a first-year PhD student in the Department of Mathematics and Applications "R. Caccioppoli" of the University of Naples Federico II, under the supervision of [Prof.Francesco Piccialli](https://scholar.google.com/citations?user=CLNn_9gAAAAJ).
+Prior to this, I received my master's degree from Nanjing University of Aeronautics and Astronautics under the supervision of [Prof.Xiaoyang Tan](https://scholar.google.com/citations?user=rHMtSOYAAAAJ).

-My research interest includes Trustworthy AI, Federated Learning, and Computer Vision.}}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
+My research interest includes Trustworthy AI, Federated Learning, and Computer Vision.
 # 🔥 News

 - *2025.07*: &nbsp;🎉🎉 I am honored to join the MODAL team as part of TUAI (MSCA-DN) and look forward to my doctoral journey.